DAYS360 Function – Google Sheets

 The DAYS360 function calculates days using 30 days for each month.

 When using a 365-day daily interest rate computation, the interest rate is divided by 365 and multiplied by the principal for each day you calculate interest.
 When using a 360-day year method, the interest rate is divided by 360 and multiplied by the principal for each day outstanding.
-Effectively, this charges five more days of interest per year.
-The 360-day year method is disadvantageous for a borrower due to the higher cost.
+Effectively, the 360-day method charges five more days of interest per year.
+This makes it disadvantageous for a borrower due to the higher cost.

 Using a 6.5% $100,000 30-year mortgage as an example, a buyer would pay $129,361 in interest over the life of the loan using the 360-day method instead of paying $127,224.
 Accordingly, using the 360-day method creates $2,137 more interest expense.